 Zesty Lemon Handmade Soap Recipe

-Once you’ve mastered the basic soap recipe, you can then move on to colorful and fragrant varieties.
+Once you’ve mastered the basic soap recipe, you can then move on to colourful and fragrant varieties.
 This homemade zesty lemon soap smells amazing and has a great texture too.

 - 1 ½ Cups Goats Milk Soap Base or Shea Butter Soap Base, cut into cubes